 Finally, those contemplating a renunciation of U.S. citizenship should understand that the act is irrevocable, except as provided in the INA, and cannot be canceled or set aside absent successful administrative or judicial appeal.
 Renunciation is the most unequivocal way in which a person can manifest an intention to relinquish U.S. citizenship.
 Individuals should consider the effects of renouncing U.S. citizenship, described above, before taking this serious and irrevocable action.

 Renouncing your citizenship is an extremely important legal matter.
 Once it is done, it can't be undone.
 Know the laws, know your options, know where to get legal information.
-FindLaw can help you get "in the know" about citizenship issues.
-You can learn more and get a free case review from an experienced immigration attorney today at no obligation.
+If you're considering this drastic step, it's in your best interests to speak with an experienced immigration law attorney first.

 Contact a qualified immigration attorney to help you with the citizenship process.